 Respondents think that Harvard relies heavily on residential property to raise taxes for municipal services, and they would like to see the Town broaden its tax base through commercial growth.
 Respondents favor uses that provide services to meet local needs, and not just those that will generate tax revenue.
 In fact, a majority believe the Town should have a more "business-friendly" approach regarding development in the C District.
 While loss of town character from greater commercial growth is a concern for some, a greater number believe such growth is possible without altering town character.
-Some respondents have concerns that economic growth could negatively impact surrounding neighborhoods, but many believe the Town should implement appearance controls on new development and should carefully consider the types of uses to allow in the C District.
+Some respondents have concerns that economic growth could negatively impact surrounding neighborhoods, but many believe this can be accomplished without adversely affecting nearby residents.
+Respondents believe the Town should implement appearance controls on new development and should carefully consider the types of uses to allow in the C District.
 Respondents think that lack of infrastructure along Ayer Road is an impediment to growth, and that bringing infrastructure to the area would spur economic growth and provide revenue for the Town.